 - The method validation is required if non-standard methods are used for quality control.

 - The medical device itself needs to undergo a design validation.
 This includes clinical evaluations, performance evaluations and usability tests.

-SCC can help you to successfully integrate qualification and validation methods in your quality management system and to identify equipment and processes that are subject to mandatory qualification or validation, or that may benefit from validation activities for quality reasons or due to strategic considerations.
-We cooperate with production and quality management experts in your company to work out a customized validation plan based on the specific requirements of your business.
+SCC can help you successfully integrate qualification and validation methods in your quality management system and identify equipment and processes subject to mandatory qualification or validation, or benefitting from validation activities for quality reasons or due to strategic considerations.
+We cooperate with production and quality management experts in your company to work out a customised validation plan meeting your specific requirements.
 If required, we can advise you on how to implement your quality management system and help you prepare the relevant implementation documents.

 Our validation experts use their practical experience to apply the formal processes exactly where they have a positive impact on quality.
 Let our experts advise you.